ljlclark/LJCPHPProjects/GenDoc/GenCodeDoc/ReadMeGenCodeDoc.txt

     GenCodeDoc->CreateXML()
-     For each specified PHP Source file it calls LJCDocDataGen->CreateDocXMLString() to create the DocXML string.
+     For each specified PHP Source file it calls LJCDocDataGen->CreateDocDataXMLString() to create the DocXML string.

      The DocXML string is passed to LJCGenDataGen->CreateLibXMLString() to create the GenXML string.